Death Valley

 As is my custom, I started our trip-Monday with diary writing.
 This may be one of my favorite offices!
 We did not plan what we would do later.
 Again, that's just how we face most travel days.

-Because it was so nice and peaceful, I started with photo wander of the Inn.
+Because it was so nice and peaceful, I started with a photo wander of the Inn.
 The hotel is almost 100 years old and retains a 1920s feel, but with everything fresh and clean.
 The recent restoration was done well.

 lobbyseatingdiningview